 “Hey, can you (fill in the blank) since you’re home all day?”

 It is almost like the word “chronic” has a whole other meaning to non-chronically ill people.
 After all, you were barely able to make yourself breakfast, eat and take a shower.
 They’ve probably already climbed Mt.
 Everest…or whatever healthy people do.
-There are probably a million ways how spoonies can say no but I tried to come up with the ones that won’t offend someone.
+There are probably a million ways spoonies can just say no but I tried to come up with the ones that won’t offend someone.

 The phone rings, it’s your friend calling to see if you can go to her house to mail a letter.
 “All you have to do is drop it in the mailbox down the street.
 It’s not like you have to run a marathon and you’re home all day anyway.”